Skip to main content

 Support-Based Provision (e.g. Free access to a mindfulness app or subsidized gym) Resource Enhancement, Autonomy Potential reduction in baseline stress; can actively lower allostatic load.

-This analysis reveals a clear pattern ∞ incentive structures that rely on external pressure, competition, and fear of penalty are the most likely to generate a chronic and increase allostatic load.
+This analysis reveals a clear pattern ∞ incentive structures that rely on external pressure, competition, and fear of penalty are the most likely to generate a chronic stress response and increase allostatic load.
 These are the very mechanisms that can turn a wellness program into an inadvertent driver of hormonal and metabolic dysfunction.

 Academic